EPA raises amount of ethanol that must be blended with gas

 - Joe Biden46th and current president of the United States

-DES MOINES, Iowa (AP) — The Biden administration on Friday set new requirements that increase the amount of ethanol that must be blended into the nation's gasoline supply but reduce previous ethanol-blending requirements due to a plunge in fuel demand during the coronavirus pandemic.
+The Biden administration on Friday set new requirements that increase the amount of ethanol that must be blended into the nation's gasoline supply but also retroactively reduced previous ethanol-blending requirements due to a plunge in fuel demand during the COVID-19 pandemic.

+The Environmental Protection Agency said it would set the 2022 levels for corn-based ethanol blended into gasoline at 15 billion gallons.

 Most gasoline sold in the U.S. contains 10% ethanol, and the fuel has become a key part of the economy in many Midwest states.
 The fuel consumes more than 40% of the nation's corn supply, and ethanol and other biofuel production plants offer jobs in rural areas that have seen steady population declines over the decades.

-“Today’s actions will help to reduce our reliance on oil and put the RFS program back on track after years of challenges and mismanagement," said EPA Administrator Michael Regan.
+“Today’s actions will help to reduce our reliance on oil and put the RFS program back on track after years of challenges and mismanagement," EPA Administrator Michael Regan said.

-The Renewable Fuels Association, an ethanol lobbying group, criticized the retroactive reduction of biofuels targets but said the future requirements would bring certainty back to the renewable fuel standard, help lower gas prices and set a foundation for future growth.
+The Renewable Fuels Assn., an ethanol lobbying group, criticized the retroactive reduction of biofuel targets but said the future requirements would bring certainty back to the renewable fuel standard, help lower gas prices and set a foundation for future growth.

 In the last few days, wholesale ethanol prices have been as much as $1.30 per gallon lower than gasoline, the group said.